dmorenob/SEAS/README.md

 You can go [here](http://demos.gsi.dit.upm.es/tomcat/SEAS/Controller) to see a demo and test the service.

-To access the API just send a POST request to http://localhost:8080/SAGAtoNIF/Service or to http://localhost:8080/RestrictedToNIF/RestrictedService OR http://demos.gsi.dit.upm.es/tomcat/SAGAtoNIF/Service or to http://demos.gsi.dit.upm.es/tomcat/RestrictedToNIF/RestrictedService with these parameters:
+To access the API just send a POST request to http://localhost:8080/SAGAtoNIF/Service or to http://localhost:8080/RestrictedToNIF/RestrictedService OR http://demos.gsi.dit.upm.es/tomcat/SAGAtoNIF/Service or to http://demos.gsi.dit.upm.es/tomcat/RestrictedToNIF/RestrictedService with the following parameters:

     input:
         The original text to be analyzed